 Even experienced pentesters might miss those road blockers, as they are often working under immense time pressure, and have no direct feedback on the code coverage.
 Continuously measuring code coverage could help you detect those kinds of issues much faster.
 Thus, by applying minor modifications to your tests, you can improve the reliability and security of your code strongly.

-Code Coverage vs Black-Box Testing
+Coverage-Guided vs Black-Box Testing

 Implementing code coverage into a testing cycle requires specific tools.
 Automated web security testing tools such as Burp, OWASP ZAP, or RESTler are brilliant if they are used by experts that know how to fine-tune them and where to look for security vulnerabilities.
 But for the average developer, generally require too much manual adaptation.